UNSAT Solver Synthesis via Monte Carlo Forest Search: Related Work

-} \citet{Scavuzzo2022} were the first to cleanly pinpoint how the structure of tree-search algorithm changes credit assignment in RL, introducing the concept of \emph{tree MDPs} and formulate a policy gradient for tree policies.
+\citet{Scavuzzo2022} were the first to cleanly pinpoint how the structure of the tree-search algorithm changes credit assignment in RL, introducing the concept of \emph{tree MDPs} and formulating a policy gradient for tree policies.
+Much earlier, \citet{Lagoudakis2001} recognized that the one-to-two state transition violated the MDP definition and resolved this by cloning the MDP and creating one copy for each transition.
 A number of other recent papers have also realized the inefficiency of credit assignment when treating an episode as a path (rather than a tree) in a tree-search algorithm \citep{etheve2020reinforcement, parsonson2022reinforcement, song2022learning}.